 Managing Your Board the Right Way

-On the surface, the job of the Board of Directors appears to be pretty straightforward.
+On the surface, the Board of Directors' job appears pretty straightforward.
 The Board debates and approves the company strategy.
 It uses full Board meetings, committee meetings related to finance and operations, and monthly reports from management to track things over time.
 This system works well for many companies; however, if you are a growth company CEO, you should ask yourself the one key question:

 Are my outside Board Members paying attention?

-The answer should always be, “Yes, absolutely.”
+The answer should always be, “Yes.”
 In fact, this is rarely the case, because competing priorities frequently get in the way.

 BOARD COMPOSITION